cosmology-tech/cosmos-kit/INTEGRATING-WALLETS.md

 For reference, see the [keplr chain-registry package](https://github.com/cosmology-tech/chain-registry/tree/main/packages/keplr) for integrating your wallet data structure

-### details

-For reference, you can see how `chainRegistryChainToKeplr` takes `Chain` and `AssetList[]` as args from the `@chain-registry/types` repo.
+You can see how `chainRegistryChainToKeplr` takes `Chain` and `AssetList[]` as args from the `@chain-registry/types` repo.
 Optionally you can provide methods to set preferred endpoints/explorers.
 [Here is an example](https://github.com/cosmology-tech/chain-registry/blob/40709e28e89fe7346017f1daddd9195b33a273df/packages/keplr/src/index.ts#L25):

 ```ts
 export const chainRegistryChainToKeplr = (